exoad/exoad/README.txt

         i love demanding hyper-pressurized
-        crystalized sand pancake to wiggle its
+        crystalized sand pancakes to wiggle its
         electrons in a specific patterns

 """

+embrace and promote foss